V1489Cygni/ltlgen/README.md

 ltlgen
 ==

-LTL-formulas generation for a Finite State Automaton using genetic programming (with ECJ).
+LTL formulas generation for a Finite State Automaton using genetic programming (with ECJ).

 Use "make" to compile.
 Use "make run" to run.